 I didn’t do a full respray as I am quite happy for some of the undersides to be darker than the top of the model.

 As for the new base coat, that I am still considering.
-What colour I use is dependent on what I have in my box, challenging to buy paints easily at this time.
-I Have a Flames of War German Camo Beige 821 which looks like it might work.
+What colour I use is dependent on what I have in my box, challenging to buy paints easily at this time ( it was April 2020 during covid-19).
+I have a Flames of War German Camo Beige 821 which looks like it might work.